Chissl/Theseus/README.md

 </a>

 <h1 align="center">Theseus, The Adventurer</h1>
-<h2 align="center">THESEUS DOES NOT DISPLAY PROPERLY ON MELONLOADER 5.7, DOWNGRADE TO 5.5</h2>

 This mod adds Theseus, a custom Hero tower that excels at boss events with his array of laser weapons.